digitalmusicprocessing/Modules/_pages/Module1/Video1.md

 <ul>
 <li>Arithmetic expressions in python work just as they do in in Java or C++.
 So the +, -, /, and * operators do just what they did before.
 The only new one is <code>a**b</code> which means raise <code>a</code> to the <code>b<SUP>th</SUP></code> power</li>
+<li>Dividing two numbers always leads to a float type, even if they are whole numbers.  <b>Say a//b to round down to an int type (I forgot to mention this in the video!)</b></li>
 <li>Variables also are assigned with <code>=</code>, but types are not specified when defining them.
 Instead, they are inferred at runtime.
 For instance, any time two numbers are divided, the result is <b>always</b> cast as a <code>float</code></li>
 <li>To see what type a variable currently is, write <code>type(variable)</code></li>
 </ul>